mozilla/fxa-auth-db-mysql/docs/DB_API.md

 Returns:

 * Resolves with:
-  * An object containing a `tokenId` property identifying the associated session token, which was also deleted
+  * An object containing a `sessionTokenId` property identifying the associated session token, which was also deleted
 * Rejects with:
   * Any error from the underlying storage system (wrapped in `error.wrap()`)